Why the lens you use matters more than the answer you get.

 - Using playfulness to ease transitions and reduce stress

-You can also guide AI directly.
+You can guide AI directly.
 Many tools allow you to save preferences or “memory.”
-Here is language you can copy and paste.

-Use a neurodiversity-affirming, developmentally-informed approach.
+- Use a neurodiversity-affirming, developmentally informed approach

-Assume behavior is communication.
+- Assume behavior is communication

-Prioritize regulation before correction and connection over compliance.
+- Prioritize regulation before correction and connection over compliance

-Avoid shame-based, punitive, or behavior-only strategies.
+- Avoid shame-based, punitive, or behavior-only strategies

-Include co-regulation and, when appropriate, play-based approaches to support a sense of safety and flexibility.
+- Include co-regulation and, when appropriate, play-based approaches to support a sense of safety and flexibility

-AI will still give you ideas, but the lens you set shapes what those ideas look like.
 When that lens is grounded in development, regulation, and relationship, the support you receive is more likely to help your child—and your connection with them—grow over time.